bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

-Vim does not prescribe a way to do such refactors, for example: one may execute a find followed by `cw` (change-word) and then repeat with `n.n.n.`, or one may use the `:%substitute` command, to name two choices among many.
+Vim does not prescribe a way to do such refactors, for example: one may execute a find followed by `cw` (change-word) and then repeat with `n.n.n.`, or one may use the `:%substitute` command, to name a couple choices among many.

 This post will highlight my new helpers for _finding & replacing_ in Vim for the following three scenarios: